 In October 2022, the Company's subsidiary Iovance Biotherapeutics Manufacturing LLC entered into an additional three-year manufacturing and services agreement (the "Second WuXi MSA") with WuXi and its parent company WuXi AppTec, Co, Ltd pursuant to which WuXi agreed to provide commercial and clinical manufacturing services and related testing services.
 Under the Second WuXi MSA, the Company entered into a statement of work for the two cGMP manufacturing suites to be operated by WuXi for the Company.
 Both suites are expected to be capable of being used for the commercial and clinical manufacture of the Company's products.
 The Second WuXi MSA and its related statement of work will supersede the statements of work under the First WuXi MSA with respect to commercial and clinical manufacturing and the two manufacturing suites.
 Certain other statements of work for related services will also be covered by the Second WuXi MSA.
-The First WuXi MSA will continue to address development services provided by WuXi to the Company.
+The First WuXi MSA ~~will continue to address~~ addressed development services provided by WuXi to the Company.
 Prior to regulatory approval, or if the Company experiences a material adverse event, the Company may unilaterally terminate the statement of work for commercial and clinical manufacturing under the Second WuXi MSA at any time by providing written notice of at least 120 days.
 Post regulatory approval, the Company may unilaterally terminate the statement of work for commercial and clinical manufacturing with written notice of 15 month in year 1 of the term, written notice of 9 months in year 2 of the term, and written notice of 6 months in year 3 of the term.
-If WuXi fails a Pre-Licensing Inspection and does not address any related issues within 90 days of receipt of the FDA response letter, the Company may either terminate the statement of work for commercial and clinical manufacturing under the Second WuXi MSA immediately or shorten the term of this statement of work to June 30, 2024.
-The Company recorded costs associated with agreements with WuXi of \$4.8 million and \$3.4 million and \$3.2 million for the three months ended June 30, 2023 September 30, 2023 and 2022, respectively, and \$12.7 million and \$10.6 million 8.7 million and \$7.1 million for the six nine months ended June 30, 2023 September 30, 2023 and 2022, respectively, as research and development expenses.
+If WuXi fails a ~~Pre-Licensing Inspection~~ pre-licensing inspection and does not address any related issues within 90 days of receipt of the FDA response letter, the Company may either terminate the statement of work for commercial and clinical manufacturing under the Second WuXi MSA immediately or shorten the term of this statement of work to June 30, 2024.
+The Company recorded costs associated with agreements with WuXi of \$4.05.5 million and \$3.43.9 million for the three months ended March 31, 2024 and 2023, respectively, as research and development expenses.

+three months ended September 30, 2023 and 2022, respectively, and \$12.7 million and \$10.6 million for the nine months ended September 30, 2023 and 2022, respectively, as research and development expenses.